 - 1. On the Uptime Infrastructure Monitor tool bar, click My Infrastructure. - 2.
 Locate the Element or Element group whose status is to be temporarily changed to MAINT. - 3.
 Click the Element or group's gear icon. - 4.
 In the pop-up menu, click Put into Temporary Maintenance.
 The Element or group's status is immediately reflected on the Global Scan dashboard with an In Maintenance status icon.
+When work is complete restore the Element or group status by uping the Take Out of Temporary Maintenance command in Multifected.

 When work is complete, restore the Element or group status by using the Take Out of Temporary Maintenance command in My Infrastructure.